Scope of construction codes

 The CCBFC itself has 27 voting and 17 non-voting members and meets in person at least once annually.
 Its nine Standing Committees, which average 23 members each, meet twice a year.
 These in-person meetings rotate to locations across Canada to encourage public attendance and the participation of code users.
 The CCBFC Executive Committee, which directs business on behalf of the CCBFC, meets as often as needed, often by teleconference.
 The multitude of task groups and working groups created to address specific issues also meet by teleconference.
 In sum, about 20 in-person meetings, and over 300 teleconference meetings, are held each year.

 In the current code cycle, CCBFC committees are addressing more than 120 approved tasks from the several hundred specific Code Change Requests submitted to the Commission over the last few years.
-These tasks span a broad range of topics and address new technologies (i.e. insulated concrete forms; exterior insulation and finish systems) as well as safety issues (i.e. six-storey wood construction, exit widths) and national priorities (i.e. energy efficiency, water use efficiency).
+These tasks span a broad range of topics and address new technologies (i.e. insulated concrete forms; exterior insulation and finish systems) as well as safety issues (i.e. asbestos, accessibility in residential units) and national priorities (i.e. higher energy performance requirements in building codes).

 New editions of the four major codes (National Building Code, National Fire Code, National Plumbing Code, and National Energy Code for Buildings) are published every five years.
 The fifth in the series, the National Farm Building Code, was last published in 1995 and is currently under review.
 In between editions, several technical guides are published to supplement the Codes.
 Revisions and errata approved by the CCBFC are published in mid-cycle, while emergency changes are released immediately.
 Several provincial versions of the national codes are also published, through licensing agreements with these jurisdictional authorities.